How to clean your leather bag: Tips & Tricks to take care of it

-While a bit of a scratch adds to their classy vintage look, too much of it may seem like an eye sore to you.
-If that happens, you can again apply some sunflower, baby, vegetable or rapeseed oil on the affected area using a cotton wool.
+While a bit of a scratch adds to their classy vintage look, too much of it may seem like an eyesore to you.
+If that happens, you can again apply some sunflower, baby, vegetable, or rapeseed oil on the affected area using cotton wool.

 And now you have become an expert on how to clean and care for your leather bag!

-I hope you find these tips useful in cleaning your leather products.
-In case you have any other query, feel free to comment below.
+I hope you find these tips useful for cleaning your leather products.
+In case you have any other queries, feel free to comment below.
 I'll be more than glad to help you.

 In case you haven't found a leather bag that's worth your attention, check out Rustic Town Collection and indulge in some festive Christmas shopping asap!

-We are also giving away flat 15% discount on all of our Soulful Collection products till 31st June, 2018.
-Use promo code – 'RusticTown10' to avial the offer right now!
+We are also giving away a flat 15% discount on all of our Rustic Town products till 31st June 2018.
+Use promo code – 'RusticTown10' to avail the offer right now!